dkz2r/latex-novice-academic-publishing/episodes/lists.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Challenge 3: Nested enumerate your list
+## Challenge 3: Can you nest your list counter?

 We would like to have the following appear in our LaTeX document: